se-edu/learningresources/contents/uix/refining-ux-skills.md

 * Local meet-ups

 #### Potential pitfalls
-Unresponsive or ineffective mentors: Not everyone would be cut out to be a mentor, hence it is up to you to determine if your needs are being met by a specific mentor.
+*Unresponsive or ineffective mentors*: Not everyone would be cut out to be a mentor, hence it is up to you to determine if your needs are being met by a specific mentor.
 The key thing is to always be proactive on your side by following up with your mentor, and having the courage to move on if you feel that the specific mentorship isn't working out.

 ## Becoming a UX apprentice
 This tactic may sound similar to the first one, but apprenticeship here connotes a stronger meaning for a formal learning experience.
 While the previous point talks about getting on-the-job advice from more experienced individuals, this tactic mainly discusses learning bootcamps that focuses on bringing an individual from "UX Zero" to "UX Hero" within the span of a few months.